zenseact/zmbt-framework/docs/environment.md

 ## InterfaceRecord API

-Method: `InterfaceRecord`
+Method: `zmbt::InterfaceRecord`

 The method creates an extension to the environment that manages the signal records for particular interface.
 It owns an instance of environment, prolonging its lifetime.
 The following methods may be needed in user code:

+- stimuli setters:
+    - `zmbt::Environment::IfcRec::InjectArgs`
+    - `zmbt::Environment::IfcRec::InjectReturn`
-- stimuli setters (`InjectArgs, InjectReturn`) and getters (`GetInjectionArgs, GetInjectionReturn`)
+- stimuli getters:
+    - `zmbt::Environment::IfcRec::GetInjectionArgs`
+    - `zmbt::Environment::IfcRec::GetInjectionReturn`
-- **Hook**: This method registers an interface call in the environment, recording the argument values, and returns an injected stimuli or default values.
+- Mock call rerouting: `zmbt::TypedInterfaceRecord::Hook`: This method registers an interface call in the environment, recording the argument values, and returns an injected stimuli or default values.

-## Arbitrary global data
+## Arbitrary data management

-- **SetVar, GetVar, GetVarOrDefault, GetVarOrUpdate**: handle serializable variables associated with objects and string keys.
+A set of interfaces not managed by test runners directly, but allowing the user to utilize safe storage for globally-accessed data.

+JSON-serializable variables managed by:
+- `zmbt::Environment::SetVar`
+- `zmbt::Environment::GetVar`
+- `zmbt::Environment::GetVarOrDefault`
+- `zmbt::Environment::GetVarOrUpdate`

+Interfaces managing non-serializable data:
+- `zmbt::Environment::SetShared`
-- **SetShared, GetShared**: handle data of arbitrary types, including non-serializable ones.
-Getter method requires an explicit template parameter to check the type correctness in run-time.
+- `zmbt::Environment::GetShared`: requires an explicit template parameter to check the type correctness in run-time.

 ## Thread safety
 Every method in the Environment class is designed to be thread-safe.
 For scenarios requiring transactional logic, the environment can be secured using a RAII lock object that manages a recursive mutex.
-The relevant methods for this functionality are **Lock**, **TryLock**, and **DeferLock**.
+The relevant methods for this functionality are
+ - `zmbt::Environment::Lock`
+ - `zmbt::Environment::TryLock`
+ - `zmbt::Environment::DeferLock`

 ## Environment Lifetime